simongravelle/GOMC-inputs/README.md

 ## Comparing the performance between LAMMPS and GOMC

 Both LAMMPS and GOMC simulations were performed using 8 CPU cores, in the absence of GPU optimizing.
+Here the number of GCMC move attempts (successful or not) per minute are compared.

 ![CO2](bulk-phases/CO2/CO2-performance.png#gh-light-mode-only)
 ![CO2](bulk-phases/CO2/CO2-performance-dm.png#gh-dark-mode-only)